Overgeneralization Cognitive Distortion: Spot It, Stop It, Change It

 • Traits of a few members of a group get exaggerated into covering all members of the group

-• A single event gets exaggerated into defining all similar future events.
+• One event gets exaggerated into defining all similar future events.

 • A response you received once, or a few times gets exaggerated into an expectation that you always will get that response.

-Notice that "a few" or "one" becomes "all", "once" or "a few times" becomes "always will", and limited samplings get applied broadly.
+Notice that "a few" or "one" becomes "all", and "once" or "a few times" becomes "always will".

 What is Overgeneralization Cognitive Distortion in Psychology?